Yoast/wordpress-seo/packages/ui-library/src/elements/tag-input/docs/component.md

-The tag input component allows users to insert and remove tags.
+Tag inputs are designed to simplify the input of multiple tags.
+They provide a seamless way for users to interact with and manage their selections by inserting and removing tags with ease.